Ferparishuertas/iobuilders/tokenized-money-poc/README.md

 ### Security

+This system is working with financial assets, so strong security is a must.

-> TBD Talk about HTTP2/HTTPS only, JWT tokens, AWS VPCs and roles, etc.
+> TBD Talk about HTTP2/HTTPS only, OAuth2, JWT tokens, AWS VPCs and roles, etc.

+> TDB Use external security teams for penetration testing.

+### Open points

+  - How to deal with unprocessed request stored in the dead letter queue?
+Something to be defined.
+  - Will be needed some kind of *audit log viewer*.
+  - Will this system need some kind of backoffice/administration tool, to deal with customer issues?

 ## Team & Culture